Alert

 Smoking is prohibited inside all County facilities.
 Smoking is restricted to designated smoking areas.
 Individuals may not smoke or carry any lighted smoking instrument within 25 feet of entrances, exits, windows or ventilation intakes at Clackamas County facilities.
 This applies to all employees, clients, contractors and visitors.

-Establishing a Tobacco-free Property Policy
+Establishing a Smoke-free Property Policy

 • Cleaning and maintenance costs will be reduced as cigarette butts and other litter from tobacco products will be eliminated.